-Most people who have heard of Gigha know about the gardens of Achamore House, rebuilt in the late 19th century on the site of an older house, and again in about 1900 after a fire destroyed the top storey.
+Most people who have heard of Gigha know about the gardens at Achamore House, rebuilt in the late 19th century on the site of an older house, and again in about 1900 after a fire destroyed the top storey.
 In 2014 it was for sale, £900,000.
 By 2019 the price had dropped to £750 000.
-It is about 20 minutes walk from the anchorage - and very well worth the effort.
+It is about 20 minutes walk from the anchorage — and very well worth the effort.
 The house is privately owned and is but a side show to the beautiful gardens which are now owned by the Isle of Gigha Heritage Trust.
-They are set amongst mature trees from all over the world providing the very necessary windbreak from the salt laden air of the Atlantic gales.
+They are set amongst mature trees from all over the world providing the very necessary windbreak from the salt-laden air of the Atlantic gales.
 In fact the trees had been planted in the early 20th century to provide not a windbreak for plants, but cover for game.
 Later, in 1944, the late Sir James Horlick bought the island and, helped by Kitty Lloyd Jones, started planting the hundreds of azaleas and rhododendrons which make the spring and early summer one of the best times to visit.
-Later the herbaceous borders and flowering shrubs of the delightful walled garden come into their own.
+Later, the herbaceous borders and flowering shrubs of the delightful walled garden come into their own.
 And after that the glorious autumn colours.
-The whole place is remarkably well looked after - despite funding problems and the need for volunteer weeders (at its height Horlick employed up to 10 gardeners).
+The whole place is remarkably well looked after — despite funding problems and the need for volunteer weeders (at its height Horlick employed up to 10 gardeners).
 The attractions are signposted with nice touches like the secret passage amongst the bamboos in the walled garden, and notices inviting you to walk on the grass, stroke the pine needles, and touch and sniff the flowers.
 Perhaps these gardens cannot really compare with Inverewe but they are a delight to wander around and sit in, particularly if you are looking for some stable dry land after a rough passage.